HenrysCat/SCD40-readings-to-influxdb-esp8266/README.md

 Now write the code to your esp device with Arduino IDE, this will send readings every 60 seconds, you can change this by editing the line 'Serial.println("Wait 60s"); delay(60000);;' to whatever you want.

-The SCD4x sensors are calibrated to 400ppm, if you want to bring closer to real world CO2 level (around 420ppm) you can edit line 73 as below, in this example Ihave added 20 to the logged reading
+The SCD4x sensors are calibrated to 400ppm, if you want to bring it closer to real world CO2 level (around 420ppm) you can edit line 73 as below, in this example I have added 20 to the logged reading

 sensor_db.addField("co2_ppm", mySensor.getCO2() + 20);